 RESEARCH CONVERSATIONS

-Since September 2023, Abigail has conducted and archived a series of recorded conversations with a number of prominent figures, including writers, artists and content creators, associated with the “size community.”
-Undertaken in a loose, relatively informal fashion, these conversations have been conducted partly for the purpose of furthering her academic research into the intersections between queerness, neurodivergence, disability, and divergent erotic expression, and partly to create a record of the faces and voices of all those who have made the size community what it is today — to amass a body of oral history depicting a stigmatised community consigned predominantly to the margins of the Internet, whose cultural corpus has historically been extremely ephemeral as niche, community-managed websites and forums have come and gone, and community presences on mainstream social media and art distribution platforms have been destroyed, or threatened with destruction, by the effects of legislation such as FOSTA-SESTA, or by digital payment providers such as PayPal or Stripe withdrawing support for transactions involving the exchange of adult goods or services.
+Since September 2023, Abigail has been conducting and archiving a series of recorded conversations with a number of prominent figures, including writers, artists and content creators, associated with the “size community.”
+These conversations have been conducted partly for the purpose of furthering her academic research into the intersections between queerness, neurodivergence, disability, and divergent erotic expression, and partly to create a record of the faces and voices of all those who have made the size community what it is today.

 A CONVERSATION WITH ELLE LARGESSE